Irfan Bachdim

 Irfan Haarys Bachdim (born 11 August 1988) is a former footballer who plays as a winger or attacking midfielder.
 Born in the Netherlands, he represented the Indonesia national team.

 Early life

-Bachdim's father, Noval, is an Indonesian national of Arab descent born in Malang, East Java.
+Irfan's father, Noval, is an Indonesian national of Arab descent born in Malang, East Java.
 He lived in the resort area of Lawang outside Malang before moving to the Netherlands in the 1980s, where he resettled and married Hester van Dijk, a Dutch national.
-Irfan was born in Amsterdam as the couple's second son and lived there until adulthood.
+Irfan was born a Muslim in Amsterdam as the couple's second son and lived there until adulthood.
 As he has maintained his Indonesian nationality throughout his life, he is not considered naturalised.

 Irfan was born to a family of footballers.
 Noval formerly played for PS Fajar Lawang (an association member of Persekam Malang) in the 1980s.
 Additionally, Irfan's grandfather, Ali, played for Persema Malang in his hometown and PSAD Jakarta, a military team, as he also served in the Indonesian Navy.